akprodromou/fiber-content-graph/README.md

 - SVG graphics for visual storytelling
 - Color-coded gradients based on nutritional values

-Built With HTML, CSS, JavaScript (D3.js)
+Built With HTML, CSS and JavaScript (D3.js)

 ---